Choosing lenses for astrophotography

 “The roundness spec on a typical “precision” ball bearing is 1 mil (25 microns).
 If you assume independent, normally distributed errors then you would expect (25^2 * 3)^0.5 = 43 um of runout from 3 of them.
 Compound this with the flatness of the Vs, which will be worse.
 The IBIS systems that use 3 ball bearings place 3 balls in 3 Vs, two of which are in a line.
 This is not kinematic; the system is not fully constrained.“

-The third encouraging thing was that Roger also mentioned in his flange distance articles that they did test to see if IBIS movement caused changes to the measured flange distance, but repeated measurements were identical every time.
+The third encouraging thing was Roger also mentioned in his flange distance articles that they tested to see if IBIS movement caused changes to the flange distance, but repeated measurements were identical every time.
 Even though their Denz instrument has a resolution of 10 microns, not 1, and on-axis IBIS-caused tilts would be less than at the sensor’s edge, I think we can assume at this point that it is not something to worry about.

 It was also brought to my attention that if you point a Sony Alpha Mirrorless camera with IBIS straight down, say for aerial photography, the sensor does flop forwards a bit.
 The Sony design doesn’t seem to have the holding springs like the GFX 100 does to prevent flop.
 I’ve never taken apart a Sony IBIS assembly so I’m not 100% sure, but it’s not visible in any teardown pictures I’ve studied.
 For what it’s worth, I was not able to notice this flopping in my own tests so far, but I’ll just highlight it in case.
 It may well be that some units will be more floppy than others.

-For astrophotography, you need to test your lenses at infinity distance, not 10-30 feet away.
-Many lens reviews are done based on shooting test charts very close to the camera, which may give a false impression of the particular lens design for astro work.
-You may find then that your lenses are crooked, especially after the training of your eyes to see minuscule differences as mentioned in step #4.
+For astrophotography, you need to test your lenses at infinity distance, not 1 metre away.
+Many lens reviews are done based on shooting test charts very close to the camera, which may give you a false impression for astro work.
+You may find then that your lenses are crooked, especially after training your eyes to see minuscule differences as mentioned in step #4.
 They won’t be the same again :-).
-The same kind of ‘giant ruler’ test subject is also very useful for looking at a lens’ field curvature.

-If you apply Photoshop’s Find Edges filter and then increase the contrast a lot, you will get a rough idea of the shape of the field curvature (it’s not so good for looking at subtle tilting) and you might even be able to detect severe instances of decentering though there are way better tests for that.
+If you apply Photoshop’s Find Edges filter and then increase the contrast a lot, you will get a rough idea of the shape of the field curvature and you might even be able to detect instances of decentering.
 Field curvature often bends nearer off-axis, though a few designs bend away.
 They are sometimes M or W shaped.
 They can bend in different directions if you look at the tangential and sagittal plane separately, which is hard to see in real-world testing like this, but you can refer to Lensrentals’ published illustrations.
 It may be difficult to discern when mixed with all kinds of messes from higher-order aberrations.
 Straightening a lens that has lots of curvature can be a little complicated.

 You would likely realise by now that the little ring shims can go under the lens bayonet as they did under the camera’s.
 Use the same method as you have for the camera to determine the amount of shimming needed.
 You can get within 5 microns of perfectly parallel relative to the sensor if you are careful.
 I’ve adjusted all my lenses for astrophotography this way, each with its own set of tricky circumstances.